-To help protect the Australian community, the Australian Criminal Intelligence Commission (ACIC) works together with Australian police agencies and accredited bodies to deliver the National Police Checking Service (NPCS or the Service).
-The Service allows individuals to apply for a Nationally Coordinated Criminal History Check, which is commonly referred to as a police check.
+To help protect the Australian community, the Australian Criminal Intelligence Commission (ACIC) works with Australian police agencies and accredited bodies to deliver the National Police Checking Service.
+The Service allows people to apply for a Nationally Coordinated Criminal History Check.

 About accredited bodies

-An accredited body (sometimes known as an accredited provider) is an Australian organisation or business that has been assessed by the ACIC to have access to the Service to request Nationally Coordinated Criminal History Checks on behalf of an individual.
-Accredited bodies are entrusted with direct access to the ACIC’s National Police Checking Service Support System (NSS) to submit applications and retrieve police check results for consenting applicants.
+An accredited body (sometimes known as an accredited provider) is an Australian organisation or business that has been assessed and approved by the ACIC to have access to the Service to request Nationally Coordinated Criminal History Checks on behalf of individuals.
+ACIC accredited bodies are entrusted with access to the National Police Checking Service Support System (NSS) in order to submit applications and retrieve check results for consenting applicants.

-Having direct access to police check results supports organisations to determine the suitability of applicants in an efficient and timely manner.
-However the benefits of direct access to NSS come with a greater degree of responsibility to protect the personal information the accredited body has access to.
+Having access to check results supports organisations to determine the suitability of applicants for positions of trust in an efficient and timely manner.
+However, this comes with a greater degree of responsibility to protect the personal and police information the accredited body has access to.

-Your organisation may be able to perform police checks for a variety of people and for different purposes, depending on your organisation’s function.
+Your organisation may be able to perform checks for a variety of people, for different purposes, depending on your organisation’s function.
 Generally, there are four service models that you can apply for.
 Your organisation may wish to apply for more than one service model.

-- Perform checks on behalf of other organisations who are your customers (including private, not-for-profit and government entities) and charge a fee for your service;
+- submit checks on behalf of other organisations who are your customers (including private, not-for-profit and government entities)

-- Perform checks on your organisation’s potential and current employees (including consultants, contractors and volunteers) to assist with employment screening; and
+- submit checks on your organisation’s potential and current employees (including consultants, contractors and volunteers (where approved)) to assist with employment screening.

-- Perform checks for individuals for a specific legislative, licensing or registration scheme that your organisation is required to undertake.
+- submit checks for individuals for a specific legislative, licensing or registration scheme that your organisation is required to undertake.
 This is generally restricted to Government licensing bodies who are bound by legislation that mandates the requirement to conduct Nationally Coordinated Criminal History Checks for the purposes of issuing licenses.